arpan-dhatt/coscovid19respsite/content/README.md

-import argparse

-parser = argparse.ArgumentParser(description="""\
+# Instructions to Use Content:
+This is copy pasted from main.py file.
-    This program writes information from the content/ directory to the current directory using the template provided in the template/ directory.
+This program writes information from the content/ directory
+    to the current directory using the template provided in the template/ directory.